Recoskie/JDasm/docs/Basics.md

 <br />

 In actuality, you can build an operating system that only does software-rendered graphics, which runs on all systems, and all motherboard configurations.
 It also is very easy to do.
+It also is good coding practice.

 <br />